 - Monitor your mutt.
 If your vet recommends a “wait and see” approach, keep an eye on your pup and make sure he’s acting normally.
 There shouldn’t be any noticeable changes in his eating, drinking, or potty habits.

 - Be ready for complications.
 If you notice a change in your dog’s eating, drinking, behavior, or bathroom routine, it’s time to head into the vet or emergency clinic.

-- Stay on potty watch.
+- Stay on potty watch for the next several days.
 This isn’t the most pleasant activity, but you need to ensure your dog expels the rawhide safely.
 Your pup may pass the rawhide in small bits mixed in with his regular stool that you barely notice, or he might defecate large, twisted pieces that can be painful.
 If you notice any blood in his feces and around his behind, or strange colors in his poop, give your vet a call.

 On the flip side, if your dog seems constipated and isn’t pooping, you also need to call your veterinarian right away.
 Constipation can be a sign of bowel obstruction.

 Signs of Trouble: Things That Warrant an Immediate Trip to the Vet

 Unfortunately, not every swallowing oops goes smoothly, and sometimes, your dog may run into trouble.
 If you notice any of the following, your dog must be seen as soon as possible by a veterinarian: